 Yes, the cost of providing services to students to address the academic impact of lost instructional time and address the disproportionate impact of COVID-19 on underserved populations may include reasonable and necessary activities to help implement an evidence-based strategy for advancing this purpose.
 For example, such costs might include expenses associated with professional development, cleaning the space where a program is held, providing snacks or meals to students who are staying at school late to participate in the enrichment activity, or transportation.

 A-5.
-Is there a deadline by which an SEA must award ESSER funds to LEAs?
+Is there a deadline by which an SEA must obligate ESF-SEA funds?